2001 Lehigh Valley Grand Prix: Race

 Herta, now four laps behind the leader, retired the car in the pits on Lap 131; this would be the first of four consecutive retirements for the Forsythe driver.
 With the cars still under caution, Franchitti pulled into the pitlane on Lap 142 for his final stop, dropping him down the order from 2nd to 16th place.

 The green finally came back out on Lap 144 with Kanaan leading.
 Bräck began climbing through the pack, jumping from 9th to 7th on the restart while Kanaan could not pull away from the rest of the field.
 Dixon was able to get around Tracy for 3rd place, while at the same time Bräck had passed Fittipaldi, Vasser, and Tracy by Lap 168 to pull into 4th behind him.
-Four laps later, Zanardi was given a step-and-go penalty for speeding on the pit lane.
+Four laps later, Zanardi was given a stop-and-go penalty for speeding on the pit lane.

 On Lap 182, Nakano pitted from 2nd place for fuel and tires, but the quick lap times around the track meant that he would fall one lap down to 16th place.
 Just a few laps later, Fernández pulled into the pits from 12th to retire the car due to an electrical problem.
 Leader Kanaan finally relinquished the lead to Dixon on Lap 191 after running out of fuel on-track, forcing him to pit for fuel and tires, putting him a lap down in 17th place.
 The stop was not without incident, however: as Kanaan moved onto the apron on the back straightaway to enter the pits, he almost collided with 3rd place Bräck, who was trying to pass him on the inside.
 The near-collision forced Bräck to lift and allowed 1st place Dixon to open up a gap between them.

 Despite dominating the first half of the race and carving his way through the field after the last yellow, Bräck was having difficulty keeping up with Dixon and he struggled to maintain pace as the laps wound down.

 On Lap 215, Jourdain spun coming out of Turn 4, bringing out the final caution of the day.
 He kept it off the wall but dropped to 13th place, the last car on the lead lap.

 The green waved again on Lap 219 with seven laps to go.
 Dixon tried to pull away from the field but Bräck refused to let him get away.
 It was still uncertain whether Dixon could make it the rest of the way without stopping for fuel, but Bräck could not challenge him.
 Despite a last-lap scare while trying to lap Jourdain, Dixon was able to hold off the dominant Team Rahal machine and take the win.